mwerle/Oolite_old/README.txt

 2. Contents
 -----------
-autopackage       Directory for the apspec file for the Linux autopackage deps              Dependencies for all plaforms:
+autopackage       Directory for the apspec file for the Linux autopackage Asset Source      Files used to create the various PNG and sound files deps              Dependencies for all plaforms:
    Cocoa-deps     Dependencies for Mac OS X (macppc and macintel platforms) Linux-x86-deps Dependencies for Linux on x86 processors